Excel XP

 To Print Preview:

-• Choose File Print Preview on the menu bar, or
+- Choose File Print Preview on the menu bar, or Print Preview on the menu bar, or

 Click the Print Preview button on the standard toolbar.